denislavdenov/webpage-counter/README.md

 - [x] Create ENV VAR for APP_PORT(5000)
 - [x] Make application to use this port, if no ENV VAR, default to 5000
 - [x] Run 3 copies of app on port 5001-5003
+- [x] Make the application run from Nomad, but removed ACLs since it is not supported currently with Nomad proxy.

 ## TODO:

-- [ ] Make the application run from Nomad
 - [ ] Use Fabio for Load Balancer